rails/rails/guides/source/active_record_basics.md

 end
 ```

-It's also possible to override the column that should be used as the table's primary key using the +ActiveRecord::Base.set_primary_key+ method:
+It's also possible to override the column that should be used as the table's primary key using the `ActiveRecord::Base.set_primary_key` method:

 ```ruby
 class Product < ActiveRecord::Base